YedukrishnanTY/.ten/README.md

 ---
+title: "Koa – Personal Expense & Subscription Tracker"
+description: "Koa helps you log, categorize, and understand personal spending."
+---

-# **Koa  Personal Expense & Subscription Tracker**
+# **Koa – Personal Expense & Subscription Tracker**

 **Koa** is a reliable and intuitive application designed to help you clearly log, categorize, and understand your personal spending.
-Whether you want to track daily expenses, monitor monthly budgets, or stay on top of recurring subscriptions, **Koa** keeps everything organized in one place.
----

 ## **✨ Features**